aclemons/emailrelay/doc/userguide.md

 Basic operation
 ---------------
-E-MailRelay can be run straight from the command-line.
+E-MailRelay can be run straight from the command-line, and on Windows you can run `emailrelay.exe` or `emailrelay-textmode.exe` from the zip file without going through the installation process.

 To use E-MailRelay in store-and-forward mode use the `--as-server` option to start the storage daemon in the background, and then do delivery of spooled